Caroline Lucas: Co-leader with Jonathan Bartley

 On 2 September, it was announced that Lucas and Bartley had been elected with 86% of first-preference votes.
 Lucas said the party would strive to preserve the rights of EU nationals living in Britain, and EU rules on workers' rights and the environment, among other policies.

-In May 2018, Lucas announced that at the end of her two-year term in September, she would not seek re-election as co-leader of the Green Party.
+On 30 May 2018, Lucas announced that at the end of her two-year term in September, she would not seek re-election as co-leader of the Green Party.
 In an article for The Guardian, Lucas wrote that "it's now time for me to show the power of letting go".

 Other roles and views

 Lucas is a supporter of animal rights and welfare and an advocate for major reform to the food and agricultural system.
-She served as vice president of the Royal Society for the Prevention of Cruelty to Animals but resigned in December 2024 following investigations showing animal cruelty at RSPCA Assured farms.
-She has encouraged policymakers to consider a meat tax to promote more humane farming methods and incentivize the adoption of plant-based diets to reduce food-related greenhouse gas emissions.
-In 2021, she expressed support for the Plant Based Treaty and urged the government to include food system reform in its climate agenda.
+She served as vice-president of the Royal Society for the Prevention of Cruelty to Animals, but resigned in December 2024 following investigations showing animal cruelty at RSPCA Assured farms.
+She has encouraged policymakers to consider a meat tax to promote more humane farming methods and incentivise the adoption of plant-based diets to reduce food-related greenhouse gas emissions.
+In 2021, she expressed support for the Plant Based Treaty and urged the Government to include food system reform in its climate agenda.

-Lucas has been on the National Council of the Campaign for Nuclear Disarmament since 2004.
-She is also Vice Chair of the All Party Parliamentary Group on Peak Oil and Gas.
-A former vice-president of the Stop the War Coalition, she resigned from the post in December 2015; she stated that her "busy parliamentary and constituency schedule means that she doesn't have time to fully engage with the role of a patron and, in light of some recent StWC positions that she didn't support, she felt standing down was the responsible thing to do".
+Lucas was on the National Council of the Campaign for Nuclear Disarmament since 2004, and is currently a Vice-President.
+She was Vice-Chair of the All-Party Parliamentary Group on Peak Oil and Gas.
+A former Vice-President of the Stop the War Coalition, she resigned from the post in December 2015; stating that her "busy parliamentary and constituency schedule means that she doesn't have time to fully engage with the role and, in light of some recent StWC positions that she didn't support, she felt standing down was the responsible thing to do".

 Lucas is an advocate for reform of UK drug laws.
 She has called for the law to have an evidence-based approach to drugs that treats drug abuse as a health matter, rather than a criminal one.

 In early 2013, Lucas co-signed a letter that was published in The Guardian newspaper and officially marked her support for the People's Assembly Against Austerity movement.
-She also gave a speech at the People's Assembly Conference, held at Westminster Central Hall on 22 June 2013.
+She also gave a speech at the People's Assembly conference, held at Westminster Central Hall on 22 June 2013.

 In August 2015, Lucas endorsed Jeremy Corbyn's campaign in the Labour Party leadership election.
 She wrote in The Independent: "I've never felt so optimistic about a potential leader of the Labour Party.
-For the first time in my memory, the party of Keir Hardie and Clement Attlee looks likely to be led again by someone who dares to stand up for the radical changes demanded by the challenges we face."
+For the first time in my memory, the party of Keir Hardie and Clement Attlee looks likely to be led again by someone who dares to stand up for the radical changes demanded by the challenges we face".